Natural Baby Life logo (480 x 130)

 Soaking baby bottles in vinegar

-As parents who are looking to use natural products with and for our families, we are likely familiar with using vinegar as a cleaning agent.
+As parents who try to use natural products for your family, you’re likely familiar with using vinegar as a cleaning agent.
 Thankfully, it can be used for cleaning baby bottles and is actually highly recommended for treating discoloration in bottles.

-To clean using vinegar combine one part white vinegar to one part water to create a 50-50 mixture.
-As noted on ChemistDirect, be sure to thoroughly rinse the bottles after cleaning as vinegar can curdle formula and milk if it is not fully removed from the bottle.
+To clean using vinegar, combine one part white vinegar to one part water to create a 50-50 mixture.
+As noted on ChemistDirect, be sure to thoroughly rinse the bottles after cleaning since vinegar can curdle formula and milk if it is not fully removed from the bottle.

 This approach seems to have the best luck for cloudiness and slight discoloration.
-Vinegar may not be strong enough to remove harsh stains in bottles.
+However, vinegar may not be strong enough to remove harsh stains in bottles.

 How to clean baby bottles with baking soda

-If your baby’s bottle is discolored with harsh stains (most often caused by fruit juices-which should never be given to our little ones via a bottle) or contains a strong, lingering odor then baking soda may be your best option for cleaning.
-Recommended on many websites and even by varying bottle companies, baking soda has proven effective for removing hard stains and foul odors.
+If your baby’s bottle is discolored with harsh stains (most often caused by fruit juices-which should never be given to our little ones via a bottle) or contains a strong, lingering odor then baking soda may be your best option.
+Recommended on many websites and even by varying bottle companies, baking soda has proven to be effective for removing hard stains and foul odors.

-To clean with baking soda, simply add one teaspoon of baking soda to a bottle that is filled with warm water.
-Let this bottle sit overnight and then wash and scrub the bottle in the morning.
+To clean with baking soda, simply add one teaspoon of baking soda to a bottle filled with warm water.
+Let the bottle sit overnight and then wash and scrub the bottle in the morning.

 Is it okay to wash baby bottles with dish soap?

 While not a natural approach to cleaning baby bottles, mild dish soap can be used to clean dirty baby bottles.
-If you are choosing to use soap to wash the bottles for your little one be sure to avoid the following chemicals: sodium lauryl sulfate and sodium Laureth sulfate.
+If you choose to use soap to wash the bottles for your little one, be sure to avoid soap with sodium lauryl sulfate or sodium laureth sulfate.

 Both of these chemicals are classified as likely carcinogens and can cause health problems with prolonged exposure.
 Similarly, fragrances, dyes, and varying other chemicals and additives should be avoided due to the potentially harmful and toxic nature of these substances.

 If you are hoping to use dish soap, some of the best natural options for cleaning your little one’s bottles include DAPPLE, Elysium, and Puracy.
-Each of these premium products includes non-toxic ingredients that are often derived naturally from plants and they last a surprisingly long time since you will likely only be using it for cleaning baby stuff.
+Each of these premium products includes non-toxic ingredients that are derived from plants and they last a surprisingly long time.

 Prices pulled from the Amazon Product Advertising API on: